Library Research and Information Retrieval Strategies

 Repeats available for credit: 0

-Introduces the research process and essential research skills to find, select and cite the best information.
+Introduces the research process and essential research skills.
+Develops critical thinking strategies.
 Teaches identification of research topics, planning and carrying out the research process, and to identify and cite preferred sources of credible information.
 Audit available.

 Outcome Assessment Strategies

 Students will participate in in-class or online discussions on developing a research topic, and complete a written research topic statement.
 Students will complete in-class or online activities including searching a variety of databases and requesting books and other materials from libraries outside of CGCC.
 As a final project, students will create an annotated bibliography that includes citations to books, published articles and web sites.
 Annotations will include a sentence on the author’s authority, a summary of the information source, and 1-2 sentences on the value of the work for the student’s research project.

 The determination of teaching strategies used in the delivery of outcomes is generally left to the discretion of the instructor.
 Here are some strategies that you might consider when designing your course: lecture, small group/forum discussion, flipped classroom, dyads, oral presentation, role play, simulation scenarios, group projects, service learning projects, hands-on lab, peer review/workshops, cooperative learning (jigsaw, fishbowl), inquiry based instruction, differentiated instruction (learning centers), graphic organizers, etc.

 Course Content (Themes, Concepts, Issues and Skills)

 - Data structure

 After this class, students will be able to (demonstrate the ability to):